Overview

 Increased execution of various trade agreements has resulted in a higher incidence of trade into and out of the United States and, subsequently, Arizona.
 Many pests common to foreign countries present a significant threat to Arizona's agricultural industry, public well-being and associated quality of life.
 As more commerce enters Arizona, and significant weather events continue, the risk of introducing plant pests or diseases from other states or foreign countries increases.

-A number of states and countries have specific phytosanitary and quarantine requirements for agricultural crops grown in Arizona.
+Market Access A number of states and countries have specific phytosanitary and quarantine requirements for agricultural crops grown in Arizona.
 These requirements could limit a producer’s ability to access these markets if not monitored, tested, inspected, and certified.
 The Plant Services Section provides a number of certification services to facilitate the export of qualifying commodities that include nursery stock, tree nuts, seed products, produce, and more.

 Safeguarding